 Creating Macrofilters in the Project Explorer

 To create a new macrofilter in the Project Explorer click the Create New Macrofilter... button.
-Then a new window will appear, when you will be able to select the name and the structure of the new macrofilter.
+A new window will appear allowing you to select the name and structure of the new macrofilter.

 The StartUp Program

 It is sometimes useful to have several programs in a single project.
 The most common scenarios are: